pschwien82/probe_design_div_and_con/README.md

 |   |   |   |   |   |   |   |   |   |   |   |   |   |   |   |   |   |   |   |   |   |   |   |   |   |   |   |   |   |   |   |   |   |   |           +-- 1586
 [...]
 ```
+### Runtime & Memory
+For `k=3` a full execution takes about 8 minutes on my system with a peak memory requirement of 2 GB.
+For `k=4` it takes about two hours and required 4GB peak.
+Less works of course too, but execution time will be slowed significantly by memory paging.
+I have not tested k>4.